 Valgus knee treatments

-In cases of severe or progressive valgus knee misalignment in children, surgery can be a safe and effective approach to treatment.
+In cases of severe or progressive valgus knee misalignment in children, surgery can be a safe and effective treatment.
 The goal of surgery is to control the final position of the joint by influencing growth prior to skeletal maturity.

 Another method used is hemi-epiphysiodesis, which is a technique used to stop bone growth on one side temporarily or permanently.
 This approach is used for correction of leg length discrepancy as well as valgus or varus deformities.

 Surgical and rehabilitative downtime, and potential surgical complications, should be seriously weighed against the low possible potential of this surgery to delay total knee replacement in cases of severe arthritis.

-As I continued, I marveled at the variation in body compositions, shapes, and especially gait patterns and biomechanics of the tired runners in front of me.
+As I continued, I marveled at the variation in body sizes, shapes, and especially gait patterns and biomechanics of the tired runners in front of me.
 Many participants had what might classically be considered ‘poor’ biomechanics.
-People were running with hunched shoulders, knock knees, scoliosis, no movement at all between hips and shoulders in gait.
+People were running with hunched shoulders, knock knees, scoliosis, or no movement at all between hips and shoulders in gait.
 Remember, anybody I was looking at was running in front of me, so I guess they were running faster than I was!